narodnik/therapy/README.md

 ```

 Everyone who wants access to your canvas, should now get this address.
+Share it with them.

+### Ping a Canvas

+You can skip this step, since it's more like troubleshooting.
+Before proceeding,
+lets try to ping the address and make sure the node is up.

+Open `client.py`, and edit the `peer = ...` line with the address.
+Then simply run it using `./client.py`.

+### Final Config for Drawing

 In `pencil.py` (mouse) or `pencil_libinput.py` (for wacom tablets), in the top of the file, you will see:

 ```python